 When a story ends there is the sense not of a sudden stop but a joining with … a deeper narrative?
 One may simply call it a current.
 This is so for a child or an adult, and with a story or a poem, a piece of music or a painting or a sculpture, if there has been a certain kind of journey in getting to know it.
 To return to poetry, the “I” of the reader or listener of old is taken on a journey and liberated; but the modern concept of a journey in art is apt to lead up to or into a state of arrest.
 Then where is the current?

 The fact is, the underlying assumption of modern art is that there is none.
 There is merely a passing series of phenomena.
 And the reader (listener, onlooker) tends to be no more than a spectator, as each observation is landed within a focal area, so to speak, and let lie.
 It is a cold, detached sort of business.

 One becomes a viewer of unrelated perceptions.
 They may appear each to be unique but are so not as part of the uniqueness of life itself, but only in an unjoined-up way.
 With apologies to the admirable magazine, this is what its poetry – as virtually every poem that is published now – comes down to.
 The reduction of the individual to a camera or a recorder.
 The thinning-out of the blood to a watery nod.
 A mental pandemic has reduced the population of the world of art to the lonely satisfaction of a closed position.
-Fortunately the modern approach by definition has little to do with real life, and not so much immediate practical harm is done.
 This is Art now and this is its Spectator.